kartoza/osgs/sphinx/source/services/jupyter.md

 ## Accessing the running service

-After deploying the service, the jupyter service is accessible on `jupyter/lab?` e.g. https://localhost/jupyter/lab?.
+After deploying the service, the jupyter service is accessible on `/jupyter/lab?` e.g. https://localhostjupyter/lab?.
 To log in, use the token displayed when you run `make jupyter-token`.

+## References

+<a id="1">[1]</a> Science, O. D. S. C.- O. D. (2020, July 15).
+Why you should be using Jupyter Notebooks.
+Medium.
+Retrieved March 25, 2022, from https://odsc.medium.com/why-you-should-be-using-jupyter-notebooks-ea2e568c59f2